18 of the Best Culinary Destinations In The World for Scrumptious Adventures

 Southern cuisine is the food icon of modern America, and no place serves it better than Charleston.

-Replete with antebellum architecture and home to award winning restaurants, the city’s layered past has shaped its food culture.
+Replete with antebellum architecture and home to award-winning restaurants, the city’s layered past has shaped its food culture.

-The food in Charleston as described by Nathalie Dupree, a culinary legend and local chef, whom we met, is chiefly about seafood and rice.
+The food in Charleston, as described by Nathalie Dupree, a culinary legend and local chef whom we met, is chiefly about seafood and rice.

-Southern classics like shrimp and grits, Carolina Gold Rice and southern comfort desserts are not to be missed.
+Southern classics like shrimp and grits, Carolina Gold Rice, and Southern comfort desserts are not to be missed.

-The charming French Quarter and historic landmarks are best explored on a small group food tour.
 As you delve into the years of culinary history, you’ll savor the diverse flavors and rich culture.

 Charleston to Savannah – Exploring Gullah Geechee Culture